Skip to main content

 • Restricting plugins to only those supported by rendering templates.

-• Minimizing arbitrary formatting controls.
+• Minimising arbitrary formatting controls.

 • Encouraging block usage for structural components.

-Expand: Guardrails that actually "hold"
+Guardrails that actually hold

 • Plugin control removes entire capabilities (tables, code view, templates) when not desired.